SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ### Creating the Environment

-When you create your continuous deployment environment, you can give a name and configure pre-deployment approvals, artificats filters (i.e. deploy only if the build comes from this or that branch), and much more by clicking on the buttons around the environment box or directly on the title.
+When you create your continuous deployment environment, you can give a name and configure pre-deployment approvals, artifact filters (i.e. deploy only if the build comes from this or that branch), and much more by clicking on the buttons around the environment box or directly on the title.

 ![creating the environment](../../images/azure-devops-spfx-12.png)